 After the sync is complete, the Layers panel in Illustrator or Photoshop is updated with the map content.
 (The downloaded results can vary depending on your mapping profile setting.)
 The Compilation window progress indicates when it's successfully completed.
 The Sync button is enabled again to allow you to sync additional map content to the same Illustrator or Photoshop file.

 After you successfully sync the map, you can expect the following results:

 - Sync status updated—A status bar appears in the compilation window with a success (or failure) message.

-- Map downloaded—A new file is created or updated with layers that reflect the map content in the compilation window.
-The structure and organization of layers varies between Illustrator and Photoshop.
+- Map downloaded—A new file is created or updated with layers that reflect the map content in the Compilation window.
+The structure and organization of layers vary between Illustrator and Photoshop.
 See Differences in Illustrator and Photoshop synced files.

 Labels are highlighted in pink in your downloaded map if the font used in the source layer is not available on your machine.
 In Illustrator, click the Type menu and choose Resolve Missing Fonts to see a list of missing fonts.
 If the font is available in Adobe Fonts, you can activate it by checking the corresponding box.